-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023 In USD\$ (000s)

-unrelated cause.
+and five years, there were no new serious adverse events.
+By five years, 16 men completed protocol follow-up, three withdrew with PSA <0.4 ng/ml, 10 had salvage therapy without complications (six prostatectomy, three radiation and one laser ablation), and one died of an unrelated cause.
 Of 16 men with complete follow-up data, five-year median PSA remained at 0.55 ng/ml.
 Median IPSS of 6 at baseline returned to 5 by three months, and 6.5 at five years.
 At baseline, 9 of 16 had erections sufficient for penetration, 11 of 16 at one year, and 7 of 16 at five years.
 All 16 subjects had leak-free, pad-free continence at one and five years.
 Predictors of salvage therapy included lower ablation coverage and higher PSA nadir.
 At five years after TULSA, cancer specific survival is 100%, and overall survival 97%.